 It is also a great way to reconnect, and to build relationships for further giving in the future.
 We have had numerous customers with over one million dollars in pledge receivables just waiting to be collected!

-3. Personally Ask Each Board Member to Give a 2020 Gift in the 1st Quarter
+3. Personally Ask Each Board Member to Give an Annual Gift in the 1st Quarter